Most of us love oatmeal — particularly in cooler weather, and especially when we’re feeling in need of comfort and gentle nurturing.

 Soaking grains to remove antinutrients

-Soaking (overnight is fine, but even longer may be even better), fermenting, sprouting, and cooking grains can reduce or remove these antinutrients, making the nutrients in the grains easier to absorb.
+Soaking, fermenting, sprouting, and cooking grains can reduce or remove these antinutrients, making the nutrients in the grains easier to absorb.
 They can also make grains easier to digest, which is helpful for anyone struggling with digestive difficulties.
-Lastly, soaking significantly speeds up cooking time, a boon to all you busy cooks out there.
+Lastly, overnight soaking significantly speeds up cooking time, a boon to all you busy cooks out there.

-In this recipe, I soak the oats for 12-18 hours (incl. overnight so they’re ready in the morning) and add live bacteria to promote fermentation — usually a splash of kefir or a blob of yogurt; a capsule of a probiotic supplement works, too.
-Soaking a double or triple batch of oats saves time, and if you find your plans changing, soaked oats will happily sit in the fridge for an extra 2-3 days before you get around to cooking them.
+In this recipe, I soak the oats overnight (so they’re ready to be cooked in the morning) and add live bacteria to promote fermentation — usually a splash of kefir or a blob of yogurt; a capsule of a probiotic supplement works, too.
+Soaking a double or triple batch of oats saves time, and if your plans change, soaked oats will happily sit in the fridge for an extra 2-3 days before you get around to cooking them.
 And if you don’t have the time to soak your oats, that’s OK too — the earth will not open up and swallow you.

 - ⅓ cup old-fashioned rolled oats if you have a gluten allergy/sensitivity, make sure the package states they are gluten-free